i2p/i2p.www/i2p2www/spec/proposals/166-identity-aware-proxies.rst

 A new HTTP Proxy will be created and added to Hidden Services Manager(I2PTunnel).
-The new HTTP Proxy will operate as a “multiplexer” of I2P Sockets.
+The new HTTP Proxy will operate as a “multiplexer” of I2PSocketManagers.
 The multiplexer itself has no destination.
-Each individual I2P Socket which becomes part of the multiplex has it’s own local destination, random local port, and it’s own tunnel pool.
-I2P Sockets are created on-demand by the multiplexer, where the “demand” is the first visit to the new host.
-It is possible to optimize the creation of the I2P Sockets before inserting them into the multiplexer by creating one or more in advance and storing them outside the multiplexer.
+Each individual I2PSocketManager which becomes part of the multiplex has it’s own local destination, and it’s own tunnel pool.
+I2PSocketManagerss are created on-demand by the multiplexer, where the “demand” is the first visit to the new host.
+It is possible to optimize the creation of the I2PSocketManagers before inserting them into the multiplexer by creating one or more in advance and storing them outside the multiplexer.
 This may improve performance.

-An additional I2P Socket, with it’s own destination, is set up as the carrier of an “Outproxy” for any site which does *not* have an I2P Destination, for example any Clearnet site.
+An additional I2PSocketManager, with it’s own destination, is set up as the carrier of an “Outproxy” for any site which does *not* have an I2P Destination, for example any Clearnet site.
 This effectively makes all Outproxy usage a single Contextual Identity, with the caveat that